 Service recovery strategies aim to ensure that customers come out of the situation with a good perspective about your business.

 When do you need to implement service recovery strategies?

-For businesses, it is the perfect chance to turn a mistake into an opportunity.
+For businesses, customer service recovery is the perfect chance to turn a mistake into an opportunity.
 Here are a few occasions when companies need to implement service recovery strategies: